-Revision 18-2; Effective September 3, 2018
+Revision 20-1; Effective March 16, 2020

-Members must be offered the service responsibility option (SRO) by the managed care organization (MCO) annually, and may request a transfer to the SRO at any time.
-Additionally, the SRO must be presented to ongoing members at each annual reassessment or upon request.
-If the member is interested in transferring to the SRO, the member must sign Form 1582-SRO, Service Responsibility Option Roles and Responsibilities.
+Members or legally authorized representatives (LARs) must be offered the service responsibility option (SRO) by the managed care organization (MCO) annually, and may request a transfer to the SRO at any time.
+Additionally, the SRO must be presented to ongoing members or LARs at each annual reassessment or upon request.
+If the member or LAR is interested in transferring to the SRO, the member or LAR must sign Form 1582-SRO, Service Responsibility Option Roles and Responsibilities.

-The MCO must ensure the member understands the responsibility he or she is assuming.
-Send Form H2067-MC, Managed Care Programs Communication, to the agency to advise it of the member's selection.
-Notify the agency the member will be contacting it for training.
-Request the agency to advise the MCO, using Form H2067-MC, when the transition planning is complete.
-Negotiate a start date with the member and the agency.
+The MCO must ensure the member or LAR understands the responsibility they are assuming.
+The MCO must:

+send Form H2067-MC, Managed Care Programs Communication, to the agency to advise the agency of the member's or LAR’s selection;

+notify the agency the member or LAR will be contacting the agency for training;

+request the agency to advise the MCO, using Form H2067-MC, when the transition planning is complete; and

+negotiate a start date with the member and the agency.

 8400 Agency Option